Generic-case complexity of Whitehead's algorithm, revisited: Group random walks as a source of -minimality Group random walks as a source of M-minimality

 Recall also that if $G$ is a word-hyperbolic group and $H\le G$ is a non-elementary subgroup, then $\partial G$ contains a unique nonempty minimal closed $H$-invariant subset $\Lambda(H)\subseteq \partial G$ called the \emph{limit set of $H$} (see \cite{KS96,KB02} for details).

-We need the following fact which seems be general folklore knowledge, although it does not seem to appear in the literature.
+We need the following fact which appears to be folklore, although it does not seem to appear in the literature.
 We include a proof, explained to us by Vadim Kaimanovich, for completeness.

 \begin{prop} Let $G$ be a non-elementary word-hyperbolic group, let $\mu$ be a non-elementary discrete probability measure on $G$, and let $\lambda$ be the exit measure on $\partial G$ for the random walk on $G$ defined by $\mu$.